Jack London Country

 Dreams and Mysteries

-Much of Beauty Ranch is now preserved as Jack London State Historic Park, worth visiting not only for its museum and other glimpses into London's life but also for the trails that skirt vineyards and meander through a forest of Douglas fir, coastal redwoods, oak, and madrones.
-London and his wife spent two years here constructing their dream home, Wolf House, before it burned down one hot August night in 1913, just days before they were scheduled to move in.
+Much of Beauty Ranch is now preserved as Jack London State Historic Park, worth visiting for its museum and other glimpses into London's life and for trails that skirt vineyards and meander through Douglas firs, coastal redwoods, oaks, and madrones.
+London and his wife, Charmian, spent two years constructing their dream home, Wolf House, before it burned down one hot August night in 1913, days before they were scheduled to move in.
 A look at the remaining stone walls and fireplaces gives you a sense of the building's grand scale.
 Within, a fireproof basement vault was to hold London's manuscripts.
 Elsewhere in the park stands the unusually posh pigsty that London's neighbors called the Pig Palace.

 Parts of Beauty Ranch are still owned by London's descendants, from whom Kenwood Vineyards leases and farms legacy vineyards producing Cabernet Sauvignon, Merlot, Syrah, and Zinfandel.
 The wines from Beauty Ranch are among the winery's best.